akshi27/AutoGen-Conversational-Multi-Agent-Market-Intelligence-Engine/README.md

 ---

 ## ▶️ Running the System
-From the project root:
+-From the project root:

 `python main.py`

-Example flow:
+-Example flow:

-`UserProxyAgent` sends your mission to the `OrchestratorAgent`.
+1. `UserProxyAgent` sends your mission to the `OrchestratorAgent`.

-Orchestrator assigns scraping jobs in parallel.
+2. Orchestrator assigns scraping jobs in parallel.

-`Scraper agents` save JSON files under `/data/raw/`.
+3. `Scraper agents` save JSON files under `/data/raw/`.

-`InsightAgent` analyzes everything.
+4. `InsightAgent` analyzes everything.

-The final report is saved at:
+5. The final report is saved at: `data/processed/analysis_report.json`

-`data/processed/analysis_report.json`